If you'd like to dedicate your career to protecting and serving others then consider a law enforcement or security job

-Typical activities include identifying potential agents and targets, collating and validating intelligence information, evaluating the reliability of sources, delivering formal reports and presentations, and liaising with colleagues in other departments.
+Activities include identifying potential agents and targets, collating and validating intelligence information, evaluating the reliability of sources, delivering formal reports and presentations, and liaising with colleagues in other departments.

-Responding to emergency medical 999 and 111 calls, you'll be the first healthcare professional on the scene and you'll deal with everything from life-threatening injuries to minor illnesses.
+Responding to emergency medical 999 and 111 calls, you'll be the first healthcare professional on the scene, and you'll deal with everything from life-threatening injuries to minor illnesses.

 You'll be responsible for the security, supervision, training and rehabilitation of prisoners.
 This involves building positive working relationships with them and showing compassion, while maintaining authority.